Ri-Hong/resumes/README.md

 3. **AI Tailors Resume**: Cursor automatically:
    - Extracts company and role (or asks if unclear)
    - Determines the next version number
-   - Determines resume name (from your request, root `resume_name.txt`, or defaults to "resume")
+   - Determines resume name from root `resume_name.txt` (or defaults to "resume" if file doesn't exist)
    - Creates the directory structure `applications/{company}/{role}/{version}/`
    - Saves the job description
-   - If you specified a new resume name, saves it to root `resume_name.txt` (global setting)
-   - Generates a tailored resume with the global name
+   - Generates a tailored resume with the name from `resume_name.txt`
 4. **Compile & Submit**: Generate PDF and submit your application

 **Multiple Versions:** If you want multiple tailored resumes for the same role (e.g., emphasizing different skills), simply paste the job description again.
 Cursor will automatically create the next version number.

-**Custom Resume Names (Global):** Specify a custom name in your request (e.g., "name it Ri_Hong") to set it globally.
-The name is saved to root `resume_name.txt` and used for all generated resume files across all jobs.
-Edit the root file to change it globally.
+**Custom Resume Names (Global):** Edit `resume_name.txt` in the root directory to set your desired resume filename.
+This name will be used for all generated resume files across all applications.
+You can change it anytime by editing the file.

 ## 🛠️ Utilities